Beautiful photographic portrait of a young woman of the...

 These bills of exchange are financial instruments for loans between companies.
 Before the massive arrival of computers, these exchanges were carried out by hand as shown by these documents.

-Vintage French postcard with a bouquet of roses from 1930s.
+Vintage French postcard with a young woman at sunrise and bedtime from 1900s.

 Large 24-page French weekly newspaper "Le Gaulois du Dimanche" of July 1909 with beautiful Art Nouveau cover, many articles about history, fashion, arts, literature, music, kitchen, and many engravings and photos.